 - Beginning to pre-professional level musicians who already play an orchestral instrument (strings, woodwind, brass, or percussion) and have access to an instrument, but aren’t currently taking private lessons

-- Families must have financial need and can’t afford private lessons otherwise (families may self-identify on the honor system, as GTCYS will not ask for financial documentation until students are placed in a 2023-24 GTCYS orchestra, when they will complete GTCYS’ regular tuition assistance application process.
+- Families must have financial need and can’t afford private lessons otherwise.
+Families may self-identify need on the honor system: GTCYS will not ask for financial documentation until students are placed in a 2023-24 GTCYS orchestra, when they will complete GTCYS’ regular tuition assistance application process.

-- Families must be willing to commit to the responsibility of weekly private lessons, including transportation, consistent attendance, at least 48 hours’ notice for cancellations, and regular at-home practice
+- Families must be willing to commit to the responsibility of weekly private lessons, including transportation, consistent attendance, at least 48 hours’ notice for cancellations, and regular at-home practice.

-- Lessons will be provided through the summer with the goal that students join one of GTCYS’ 10 school-year orchestras in fall 2022 (tuition assistance provided)
+- Lessons will be provided through May 2023 with the goal that students join one of GTCYS’ 10 school-year orchestras in fall 2023 (tuition assistance provided).